margiecaina/Email-Automation-Scalable/README.md

 Designed and implemented an **automation workflow using Alteryx** to streamline internal team communications and operational tasks.
 This initiative **reduced repetitive administrative work** and promoted a culture of innovation and automation within the team.

-*<div align="center">Diagram demonstrates a scalable workflow using dummy data.
-Production workflow is company-owned and not publicly shared.</div>*
+> ⚠️ **Note:** This repository contains a **portfolio version of a workflow I personally designed**.
+It uses **dummy data for demonstration purposes**.
+The production workflow I created is LOB-specific hence implemented differently and separately in the company environment for operational use.

 ---